cihaneray/cihaneray/README.md

 ## 🧠 Who am I?
-As a passionate individual in the technology landscape, I am deeply interested in **Cyber Security**, the **Internet of Things (IoT)**, **Statistics**, **Big Data**, and **Game Development**.
+As a passionate individual in the technology landscape, I am deeply interested in **Cyber Security**, the **Internet of Things (IoT)**, **Statistics**, **Data Analyst**, and **Game Development**.
 My focus lies in exploring these domains through hands-on projects and continuous learning.
 I am committed to enhancing my technical skills and sharing my development journey via GitHub.